fmusyoka/alx-higher_level_programming/0x00-python-hello_world/README.md

 # Python - Hello, World

-In this project, I began practicing using the interpreter, printing text and variables, and indexing and slicing strings in Python.
+In this project, I began practicing using the interpreter, printing text and variables, as well as indexing and slicing strings in Python.

 ## Function Prototypes :floppy_disk: